DipodDP/lvim/README.md

 ## Troubleshooting

-1. Check your neovim version.
+1. Check your Neovim version.
 Are you on the newest nightly version?
 2. make sure to run `:Lazy sync`
 3. Reset your Lunarvim cache using `:LvimCacheReset`